Western Approaches Museum

 The Western Approaches Museum in Liverpool, England, is a museum chronicling the work of Western Approaches Command around Atlantic convoys, combating the U-boat menace and the Battle of the Atlantic.
 Set in the restored former Second World War command centre responsible for coordinating the effort, the museum consists of re-opened rooms housing artefacts from when the command centre was in active use.

 The museum includes a tour that covers the Central Operations room, cypher room, a 1940s street scene, NAAFI canteen and community classroom facility.
 It also contains the original Gaumont Kalee Dragon projector which Winston Churchill used to watch secret war footage.

+History

+Postwar

+Bill Davies' Walton Group restored it in the 1980s when they bought Exchange Flags.
+It was opened in 1993.

+21st century

 Since September 2017, the museum has been run by a social enterprise group, Big Heritage.
 Since taking over, Big Heritage has undertaken a restoration of the site, unearthing artefacts and parts of the facility that had been closed off since the 1960s.
 The museum now hosts a special exhibition entitles "The Arctic Convoys - A Shared History" and an exhibition dedicated to the women of the WRNS (Women's Royal Naval Service).

 On 24 October 2021 it was announced that the custodianship of the German U-boat U-534 was to be given to heritage charity Big Heritage, operators of the Western Approaches Museum in Liverpool who plan to build a new visitor facility to open in 2026.

-Entry price to the museum includes 12 months of unlimited returns and there are concessions available.
-Children under the age of 16 are free.
-Regular holiday activities and events are available and are normally included in the admission cost.